swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ### Generalized Existentials

-This proposal is an incremental change that takes Swift a step closure to the end-goal of generalizing Existentials.
-As a result, describing some concepts and terms (such as 'Existential') entails the use relevant terminology, which is borrowed from [a recent post by the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814).
+This proposal is an incremental change that takes Swift a step closure to the end-goal of generalizing existentials.
+As a result, describing some concepts and terms (such as 'existential') entails the use relevant terminology, which is borrowed from [a recent post by the Core Team](https://forums.swift.org/t/improving-the-ui-of-generics/22814).

 #### Differentiation from Protocols

-To alleviate confusion between Existentials and Protocols it has been proposed that when referring to the former some different way be used.
+To alleviate confusion between existentials and protocols it has been proposed that when referring to the former some different way be used.
 [Some advocate](https://forums.swift.org/t/improving-the-ui-of-generics/22814) for the modifier `any` to serve that purpose: `any Foo`, while [others propose](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md#generalized-existentials) parameterizing `Any`: `Any<Foo>`.
-Whatever the way of achieving this is, differentiation between the two would be useful as it would - among other reasons - prevent beginners from unknowingly using Existentials, which can adversely affect performance.
+Whatever the way of achieving this is, differentiation between the two would be useful as it would - among other reasons - prevent beginners from unknowingly using existentials, which can adversely affect performance.

 #### Existentials for Every Protocol

-Currently, Existentials are offered only for certain protocols that _don’t_ contain references to `Self` or associated type requirements - hence the differentiation between protocols that are able or unable to be used as Types.
+Currently, existentials are offered only for certain protocols that _don’t_ contain references to `Self` or associated type requirements - hence the differentiation between protocols that are able or unable to be used as types.
 However, that doesn’t need to be the case.
-What are currently - or even after this proposal - considered as protocols that are unusable as Types could also support Existentials, further unifying Swift:
+What are currently - or even after this proposal - considered as protocols that are not able to be used as types could also support existentials, further unifying Swift:

 ```swift
 let anyIdentifiable: Any<Identifiable>